rishiba/doc_linux_kernel_workbook/doc/03_kernel_modules.rst

 write small modules to be added to the kernel.
 This way we can separate out our changes from the mainline kernel.

-If you see - the file system are thus modules only, as not all the linux installations do not need all the file systems and the user can load them on demand.
+If you see - the file system are thus modules only, as not all the Linux installations do not need all the file systems and the user can load them on demand.